Visum voor België

 13. For my medical certificate, I need to consult a doctor.
 Where can I find the list of medical doctors appointed by the Embassy?

-- Here is the list of medical doctors appointed by the Embassy.
+- Please contact the Embassy to receive the list of medical doctors appointed by the Embassy (email@example.com)

 14. How can I legalize the medical certificate which will be used to apply for a work permit?